 CCPA fines IAS coaching firm ₹3 lakh for misleading ad

-The CCPA has imposed a penalty of ₹3 lakh on Sriram’s IAS for misleading and exaggerated claims in its advertisements.
+CCPA fined Sriram’s IAS ₹3 lakh for misleading ads claiming 200+ UPSC selections and "No.1 institute" status, violating the Consumer Protection Act 2019.

-The Central Consumer Protection Authority (CCPA), a federal regulator, has imposed a penalty of ₹3 lakh on Sriram’s IAS, which trains aspirants for civil-services examination, for misleading and exaggerated claims in its advertisements, according to CCPA chief commissioner Nidhi Khare.
+The Central Consumer Protection Authority (CCPA) has imposed a penalty of ₹3 lakh on Sriram’s IAS, which trains aspirants for civil-services examination, for misleading and exaggerated claims in its advertisements, according to the federal regulator’s chief commissioner, Nidhi Khare.

-Khare, who is also the Union consumer affairs secretary, and commissioner Anupam Mishra slapped the penalty after a CCPA probe held that the coaching institute had violated provisions of the Consumer Protection Act 2019, which bars misleading, wrong or false advertisements prejudicial to consumers, along with concealment of facts.
+Khare, who is also the Union consumer affairs secretary, and commissioner Anupam Mishra slapped the penalty after a CCPA probe found that the coaching institute violated provisions of the Consumer Protection Act 2019, which bars misleading, wrong or false advertisements prejudicial to consumers, along with concealment of facts.

-Read: UPSC CSE Prelims 2024: Here's what candidates from Patna said about both papers, reactions here

-Sriram’s IAS was probed for two claims.
-First, the institute had advertised that it had achieved “200-plus selections in UPSC Civil Service Exam 2022”.
-Second, its ads carried the tagline, “We are India's No.1 Prestigious UPSC/IAS Coaching Institute”.
+The institute had advertised that it achieved “200-plus selections in UPSC Civil Service Exam 2022”.
+Its ads also carried the tagline: “We are India’s No.1 Prestigious UPSC/IAS Coaching Institute”.

-Read: 40 Days Smart Preparation Strategy for UPSC Mains- Revise, Practice and Enrich

-In January, the CCPA had published a set of guidelines for commercial coaching institutes, making it an offence to make any type of guaranteed claims, such as selection to ‘prelims’ or assured ranks and scores, among other rules, related to advertisements.
+In January, the CCPA published a set of guidelines for commercial coaching institutes, making it an offence to make any guaranteed claims, such as selection to “prelims” or assured ranks and scores, among other rules, related to advertisements.

-Fierce competition to secure an engineering or a medical seat and exaggerated assurances of success in civil-services tests often push aspirants into mental trauma and even suicide, a key reason why the government sought to tighten regulations.
-Spawning coaching institutes and their operations sparked a major controversy when three students drowned after their illegal basement classroom was flooded after a cloudburst in Delhi on July 28.

 “Sriram’s IAS advertised various types of courses but the information with respect to the course opted by the advertised successful candidates in abovementioned UPSC Civil Service exams results was deliberately concealed in the advertisement,” the CCPA ruled.